Resident Assistant and Faculty

 In 2007 Kennedy began her journey at the Missouri Fine Arts Academy as an instrumental music student.
 It did not take long before she realized MFAA would forever be a part of her life, and decided that one day she would return.
 Just four years later, in 2011, Kennedy returned to the Academy as a Resident Assistant.
 This is her third summer with the Academy, and what she describes as the highlight of her entire year.
 Kennedy thoroughly looks forward to working with the brightest and best students Missouri has to offer, and could not be more excited about the adventure set before us!

-Dr. Melinda Lein (voice instructor) is returning for her fourth year at the Missouri Fine Arts Academy.
+Dr. Melinda Lein (voice instructor) is returning for her fifth year at the Missouri Fine Arts Academy.
 She currently serves as Assistant Professor of Music at Wingate University in Wingate, N.C., where she teaches applied voice as well as music appreciation and an honors course in fine arts.
 She completed her doctoral degree in voice and her master's degree in musicology at the University of Missouri-Kansas City, and she holds a master's degree in vocal performance and bachelor's degrees in vocal performance and music education from the University of Missouri-Columbia.
 Lein is an active recitalist and has appeared as soprano soloist in works such as Brahms’s "Ein deutsches Requiem," Handel’s "Messiah," Mendelssohn’s "St. Paul," Rutter’s "Magnificat" and Vivaldi’s "Gloria," just to name a few.
 Opera credits include roles in "Giulio Cesare in Egitto" (Handel), "Dialogues of the Carmelites" (Poulenc), "Die Fledermaus" (Strauss), "Gianni Schicchi" (Puccini), and "Die Zauberflöte" (Mozart).
 She is a member of the National Association of Teachers of Singing (NATS), the College Music Society (CMS), and Sigma Alpha Iota.

 Kyle McKenzie is a painter from Webb City, Mo.
 He received a Bachelor of Arts in studio art and literature from Missouri Southern State University in 2004, a Master of Arts in painting and drawing from Pittsburg State University in 2006, and a Master of Fine Arts in painting and drawing from the University of Arkansas in 2009.